emily-longman/Nucella_can_Pop_Genomics/README.md

 ## Part 1 - Assemble the Draft Genome

 The *N. canaliculata* draft genome was based on DNA extracted from one adult female *N. canaliculata* collected in June 2022 from Bodega Marine Reserve, California, USA.
+We used a hybrid assembly approach to assemble the genome, utilizing the continuinty of the Oxford Nanopore Technologies (ONT) long reads and the quality of the AVITI short reads.
+In many of the steps, we generate multiple assemblies and vary some of the parameters to optimize the assembly.
+We determine the assembly quality and completeness using [Quast] (https://github.com/ablab/quast) and [BUSCO] (https://www.expasy.org/resources/busco).

 #### 01 - Prepare the Raw Data